Scott Donaldson

 Scott Donaldson (born 19 March 1994) is a Scottish professional snooker player.

 Donaldson turned professional in 2012 after winning the 2012 EBSA European Snooker Championship and gained a two-year tour card for the 2012–13 and 2013–14 snooker seasons.
 He reached his first ranking event semi-final at the 2017 Welsh Open.
 His first professional tournament win came at the non-ranking 2019–20 Championship League.

-Donaldson practises at Locarno Snooker Club in Edinburgh.

 Career

 Debut season

 Donaldson did not participate in the 2012 Wuxi Classic or the 2012 Australian Goldfields Open which both were held before the EBSA European Snooker Championships.
 His first match as a professional was a 4–2 win over Liam Highfield in the minor-ranking PTC Event 1.
 The tournament formed part of the Players Tour Championship events, of which Donaldson played all ten tournaments.
 His best result came in European Tour Event 1, where he beat Ricky Norris and Chris Norbury, before losing 3–4 to Michael Wild in the last 32.
 He was placed 70th on the Order of Merit.

 His best run of results in a ranking event came at the Shanghai Masters Qualifying where he defeated Chen Zhe and Yu Delu, but then lost 1–5 to Nigel Bond.
 Donaldson's season ended when he was beaten 6–10 by Thepchaiya Un-Nooh in the first round of World Championship Qualifying.
 He finished his first year on tour ranked world number 89.